AlmasB/FXGL/README.md

 * Zealand Institute of Business and Technology, Denmark
 * Federal Institute of Education, Science and Technology of Rio Grande do Sul, Brazil

-If your institution wants to use / is using FXGL, drop me an email to be added to the list.
+If your institution wants to use or is using FXGL, add a note in the [Chat](https://gitter.im/AlmasB/FXGL) to be added to the list.

 Community tutorials: